jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 This type of autoscaler would not be possible with the K8s HPA, and would require a custom autoscaler to be created.
-This autoscaler exists as an example of a CPA, and is represented by a small codebase containing two python scripts, some YAML configuration and a Dockerfile.
+This autoscaler exists as an example of a CPA - showcasing the flexiblity of the CPAF and how a CPA can gather information from arbitrary external data sources and use it to evaluate scaling decisions.
+The autoscaler is represented by a small codebase containing two python scripts, some YAML configuration and a Dockerfile.
 This level of conciseness would simply not be possible if implementing an autoscaler from scratch without using the CPAF.

 This example is available here:
 [https://github.com/jthomperoo/custom-pod-autoscaler/tree/master/example/scale-on-tweet](https://github.com/jthomperoo/custom-pod-autoscaler/tree/master/example/scale-on-tweet)